kateportlock/pocket-budget/README.md

 # Pocket Budget

 Pocket Budget is an app for managing personal finances.
-It allows to enter a new transaction by type and delete it if needed.
+It allows you to enter a new transaction and delete it if needed.
 These changes are reflected in "Total Balance" menu.
-Users also can see the percentage of amount spent on the progress bar.
+Users can also see the percentage of amount spent on the progress bar.

-This app was build in React JS with the use of React Hooks (e.g. React Context).
+This app was built in React JS with React Hooks (e.g. React Context) and has local storage.
 Styled with CSS Grid Layout and Flexbox.
 App is mobile responsive.

 ![demo](demo.gif)